ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 FMUv4: Increase USB and UART buffers to speed up log transfers
 ### Antipattern Category
+New:Hard-coded-fine-tuning

 ### Keyword
 increase
 ### Note
+USB buffer is increased from 4000 to 8000, UART from 2000 to 4000.

 ## Commit #272
 ### Hash